Case Study · Senior Capstone, Spring 2022

 Game Library

-The entry point — a visual-forward grid layout addressing Arlie's need for browsable discovery, with favoriting and search supporting Hector's targeted access.
+The entry point is a visual-forward grid layout addressing Arlie's need for browsable discovery, with favoriting and search supporting Hector's targeted access.

 Hector · targeted access Arlie · browsable discovery